 Everlube Dry Film Lubricant Coatings

 Everlube 6108 Dry Film Lubricant a very thin coating which provides both corrosion protection and reduces friction.
 Ideal for fasteners and other hardware where thickness matters.
-A phenolic system available in many colors, uses PTFE as the lubricant.
+A phenolic system available in many colors, uses a PTFE coating as the lubricant.

 The EMC-814 Process is a resin-bonded molybdenum disulfide and graphite dry-lubricant finish.
 Formerly known as Electrofilm, this coating is based on Lube-Lok® 5396.
 It is used primarily to reduce friction or prevent galling in high pressure applications and is often suggested for use where fluoropolymer coatings would normally fail due to extreme pressures (>20,000 psi).
 The EMC-814 Process is compatible with most solvents, oils, and hydraulic fluids.